 There are a few really fun sections where the stronger current (small rapids) pushes you along a little more quickly, but it is very safe and not at all treacherous.

 My best tip regarding the faster current is to keep your bum up.
 Both hubby and I had a few run-ins with some larger rocks.
-You learn rather quickly to lay as flat as possible over the rapids.
+You learn rather quickly to lie as flat as possible over the rapids.

 Will the kids get bored?